Back to Articles

 Cohabitation Overlapping with Otherwise Valid Entitlement

-One of the most common edge cases is a year in which a claimant was single and a qualified principal carer for most of the year, but cohabited for a period — typically either at the start or end of the year as a relationship began or ended.
+One of the most common edge cases is a year in which a claimant was single and a qualified primary claimant for most of the year, but cohabited for a period - typically either at the start or end of the year as a relationship began or ended.
 Revenue's position is that cohabitation at any point during the tax year disqualifies the SPCCC for that year.
 This is a strict rule that applies even to brief periods.
 Our guide to SPCCC and cohabiting couples explains precisely how Revenue applies this rule and what counts as cohabiting as a couple under Irish tax rules.

 Where cohabitation ended during the year, the credit is not available for the year in which the cohabitation ended, but is potentially available from the following year - provided all other conditions are met from the start of that year.
 Planning around this rule requires knowing with certainty the date on which cohabitation ended and ensuring that all relevant records reflect the correct position from that point.